DavidJCobb/DovahKit/native/src/DovahKit/ui/_docs/scenes.md

 ## Layout rules

+At 100% zoom, the graph is inset from the view by 30px on both axes.
+The phase grid is indented by 20px (and the action rows are not similarly indented, so they're outdented relative to the phase grid).

 ### Phases

 The width of a Phase is ironclad; they don't widen or shrink to fit their contents.
 They have a very narrow minimum width &mdash: two grid cells' width, roughly 24px or 32px at 100% zoom; you can't resize them smaller than that.
+The width includes the entire grey column, not just the phase header's inner area.
+Form data stores the phase width.

+A phase header is always two lines tall.
+The first line lists the phase number; the second, the name (if there is one).
+The phase name shown in the header does not word-wrap, and is clipped if too wide.

+The condition boxes are always four lines tall, each, with "Start condition:" or "Completion condition:" on the first line and conditions beginning on the second.
+Conditions are word-wrapped and clipped.
+Condition boxes are not aligned with one another: if Phase 1 has both start and completion conditions, but Phase 2 has only completion conditions, then the Phase 1 start conditions will be at the same Y-position as the Phase 2 completion conditions.

 ### Actors

 The height of an actor is dependent on the total heights of the actions therein.
 The minimum height is large enough to show the alias name and actor behavior.

+The actor name is fixed-position, being inset by 40px from the view's left edge (at 100% zoom).
+Without any horizontal scrolling, that works out to a 10px inset from the left edge of the actor row.

 ### Actions